 The third Friday in the month is reserved for the Farmers’ Market.

-The Chamber of Commerce website and the town council diary have dates for the local excellence Saturday markets and craft fairs.
+The Town Council diary has dates for the local excellence Saturday markets and craft fairs.

 Sale of food on the Market Place